OPERATION CAREER SUCCESS

 The Program

-TCL’s full-time Surg-Tech program is 63 credit hours completed in four consecutive semesters.
+TCL’s full-time Surg-Tech associate degree program is 68 credit hours completed in four consecutive semesters.
 Courses include general education, science and surgical technology classes taught in the college classroom, in campus laboratories and multiple clinical education sites throughout Beaufort, Colleton, Hampton and Jasper.

 The Surgical Technology Department Faculty of the Technical College of the Lowcountry believes that:

-- Surgical Technology practice is not limited to the physical setting of the operating room.
+• Surgical Technology practice is not limited to the physical setting of the operating room.
 It is also utilized in other health care areas and facilities.
-These areas and facilities include, but are not limited to Labor and Delivery, Emergency Room, Central/Sterile Processing, Ambulatory Surgical Facilities, and private physician’s offices.
+These areas and facilities include, but are not limited to Labor and Delivery, Central/Sterile Processing, Ambulatory Surgical Facilities, and private physician’s offices.

 Career Coach